cosipov/district-insurance-sample-1/README.md

 The following instructions will help you run the demo in a [Docker Machine](https://github.com/osipov/district-insurance-sample/blob/master/README.md#option-1-local-docker-machine).
 You can also use [IBM DevOps](https://github.com/osipov/district-insurance-sample#option-3-ibm-devops-delivery-pipeline) or an interactive deployment [directly to IBM Container Service from your command line](https://github.com/osipov/district-insurance-sample#option-2-deploy-to-the-ibm-container-service-from-a-command-line).

+If you already have access to a running version of the application, you can skip to the demonstration scenario as described in the [Demo](https://github.com/osipov/district-insurance-sample/blob/master/README.md#demo) section.

 Run in a Docker Machine
 --------------------